flothesof/wave1D/README.md

 # wave1D

-wave1D is a package for the simulation of acoustic / elastic waves in 1D configurations.
+wave1D is a package for the simulation of acoustic / elastic waves in 1D configurations using Spectral Finite Elements.

 # Installation instructions